Lauren-mcleod/DATA115-personal-data-set-/README.md

 **Analysis**

-Now knowing the most common activity I made a heatmap showing most unprovoked shark attacks are when someone is surfing.
+Now knowing that globally the most shark attacks take place while someone is surfing.
+I decided to make a heatmap showing acitivity and whether the attack was provoked or unprovoked.
 ![Provoked vs. Unprovoked](https://github.com/Lauren-mcleod/DATA115-personal-data-set-/blob/master/provoked_unprovokedhm.png)

+The heat map clearly shows that no matter where you are in the globe you are most likely to be attacked unprovoked while surfing.